Shresth72/distributed_systems_jepsen/README.md

 ### About <a name = "about"></a>

-An implementation of challenges on the [fly.io](https://fly.io/dist-sys/1/), which is build on Jepsen.
+An implementation of challenges on the [fly.io](https://fly.io/dist-sys/1/), which is built on Jepsen.
 Nodes for Distributed Systems are built in Rust binaries, that accepts failures and verification requests from the Maelstrom tester.

 <!-- ### 🏁 Getting Started <a name = "getting_started"></a> -->
 <!---->